Hotel Kaiserhof (Berlin): History

 In 1974 the North Korean embassy to East Germany was constructed on the site.
 East Germany ceased to be a state in 1990 and the embassy closed.
 However, in 2001 its successor state, the Federal Republic of Germany, re-established diplomatic relations with North Korea and the North Korean embassy returned to the building.
-Since 2004, the annex on the south half of the site has been leased to Cityhostel Berlin, which pays the North Korean government an estimated €38,000 per month.
+From 2004 until its closure in 2020, the annex on the south half of the site was leased to Cityhostel Berlin, which paid the North Korean government an estimated €38,000 per month.